multiversx/mx-docs/docs/validators/system-requirements.md

 ## **ARM Architecture Support**

-Processors with ARM architecture are now supported.
+Processors with ARM architecture are now supported, starting from mainnet epoch 1265 (related to [this](https://github.com/multiversx/mx-chain-mainnet-config/releases/tag/v1.6.7.0) release).
+Synchronization from genesis to epoch 1265 is not possible on ARM processors.

 :::caution
 This update comes after extensive testing to ensure compatibility and functionality.
 However, we advise caution with its use in production environments.